Richard-Ott/UnSteadyErosion/readme.md

 This toolbox has two main purposes: (1) provide forward models to calculate nuclide concentrations for unsteady erosion scenarios, and (2) provide inversion schemes to analyze data for these scenarios.
-The code is currently adapted to work for 10Be-14C paired nuclide measurements.
-However, the forward models can be used for single nuclide analysis and other nuclides such as Al can be easily added.
+The code is currently adapted to work for 10Be, 14C, and 26Al nuclide measurements (not all samples need all nuclides).
 All models can be run for a single sample as well as a suite of data.
 However, the inversion cannot constrain meaningful results for a single sample, because there are less data than parameters.

 Currently 8 erosion scenarios are supported.
 There are two main scenario types: step-changes in erosion and erosion spikes.
 In step change models, the erosion rate